Harshit-Mourya/to-do-app/README.md

 #To-Do App

-This is a basic to-do app
+This is a basic to-do app created using React.js